DerJimno/substrings/README.md

 # substrings
-A method that returns a string sub-string's occurs from a given array
+A method that returns the number of a string sub-string occurs from a given array